ranesr/SwiftIcons/README.md

 ## Examples

 Please check out the [SwiftIcons App](https://github.com/ranesr/SwiftIcons/tree/master/SwiftIcons).
+In the demo project, if you click on any object, you will see the method description in the logs for the icon of that object.

 ## Apps using SwiftIcons